-The Uzbekistani passport currently ranks on the 83rd place according to the Guide Passport Ranking Index.
-The ranking has dropped from the 71st spot in 2007 to the current ranking.
-It provides visa-free access to 57 countries.
+The Uzbekistani passport is currently ranked 83rd place on the Guide Passport Index.
+It provides visa-free access to 58 destinations.
 This gives it an overall low mobility score.
 Uzbekistani passport holders have visa-free access and visas on arrival to countries such as Russia, Turkey, Ukraine and Indonesia.
-Uzbekistani nationals require a visa to enter about 169 destinations in the world.
+Uzbekistani nationals require a visa to enter about 171 destinations in the world.
 Some of the destinations where a prior visa is required are the United States, the entire European Union, India and Japan.

 The landlocked Republic of Uzbekistan is a former soviet country consisting of 12 regions.
 The nation is situated in Central Asia with neighboring countries Turkmenistan, Afghanistan, Tajikistan, Kyrgyzstan and Kazakhstan.
 The most important regions are Samarqand, Fergana and Qashqadaryo.
 Uzbekistan has a surface area of 448,978 square kilometers.
 This makes it the 16th largest country in Asia.
 The terrain is mostly flat sandy desert with mountains in the east.
 The climate is arid continental, the northern part is temperate and the southern part subtropical.

-The overall population is over 33.5 million people.
+The overall population is over 34.6 million people.
 The capital of the country is Tashkent, which is also the most populous city with more than 2.5 million inhabitants.
 Other major cities are Samarqand and Fergana.
-The largest airport is Islam Karimov Tashkent International Airport (TAS) with 3 million yearly passengers.
+The largest airport is International Airport (TAS) with 3 million yearly passengers.
 This makes it also the 3rd largest airport in Central Asia.
 It is named after former president of the Uzbek Soviet Socialist Republic: Islam Karimov.
-TAS airport has flight connections to most Russian speaking countries, Germany, Korea and the Middle East.
+TAS airport has flight connections to most Russian-speaking countries, Germany, Korea and the Middle East.